Recommendations

 Be aware that:

-Children and young people with bacterial meningitis commonly present with non-specific symptoms and signs[2]
+Young people can present with non-specific symptoms and signs.

 Take concerns expressed by the referring doctor or a carer/relative seriously because clinical features are often not clear cut.[2][27]